Madeline Mackechnie, PhD, MA

 School of Medicine

 Dr. Madeline MacKechnie is an Assistant Professor in the Department of Orthopaedic Surgery, investigating global orthopaedic trauma care.
-As a PhD clinical researcher with a specialization in Orthopaedic Trauma, her work addresses definitive treatments for patients with musculoskeletal injuries.
+As a PhD-trained clinical researcher with a specialization in orthopaedic trauma, she leads multi-center clinical trials and collaborative research studies evaluating definitive treatments for patients with musculoskeletal injuries.

 Dr. MacKechnie joined UCSF in 2016 to support the Department’s international academic organization, the Institute for Global Orthopaedics and Traumatology (IGOT).
-Since 2021, she has served as IGOT’s Director of Global Programs, supporting clinical research and educational programs for surgeons in resource-limited settings.
+Since 2021, she has served as IGOT’s Director of Global Programs, supporting clinical research and educational programs for surgeons worldwide.

 Awards